yaozhibo/ReactBlock/README.md

 | --------- | --------- | --------- | --------- | --------- |
 |IE11, Edge| last 2 versions| last 2 versions| last 2 versions| last 2 versions

-## Contributing

-If it work successfully, it would be nice for me.